Trekking Poles Test 2026: Carbon vs. Aluminium – Which Ones Are Really Worth It?

 Do I Really Need Trekking Poles?

 Studies show a reduction in knee strain of up to 30%.
-Anyone who experiences knee pain while hiking or regularly undertakes multi-day tours will definitely benefit – not just downhill, but also for overall endurance.
+Anyone who experiences knee pain while hiking or regularly does multi-day tours definitely benefits – not just downhill, but also for overall endurance.

-How Do I Transport Trekking Poles on a Plane?
+How Do I Transport Trekking Poles on an Airplane?

-Only in checked baggage – they are not permitted in carry-on luggage.
-Foldable models fit in most standard suitcases and are therefore ideal for travel.
+Only in checked baggage – they're not allowed in carry-on.
+Folding models fit in most standard suitcases and are ideal for travel.

-What Should I Wear on a Mountain Tour?
+What Should I Wear for a Mountain Tour?

 The right clothing is just as important as the right equipment.
 We recommend merino wool as a base layer – temperature-regulating, odor-neutral, and unbeatable on multi-day tours.
-Merino socks are also a worthwhile investment.
+Also, merino socks are a worthwhile investment.

-Carbon is the right choice for ambitious tours and ultralight trekking, aluminum excels in durability and via ferrata.
+Carbon is the right choice for ambitious tours and ultralight trekking, aluminium excels in durability and on via ferrata.
 Telescopic poles offer maximum flexibility, folding poles the best packed size.
-If you focus on grip (cork), Flick-Lock closure, and carbide tips, you'll enjoy your poles for years – whether in summer or in the alpine winter.
+If you pay attention to grip (cork), flick-lock fastening, and carbide tips, you'll enjoy your poles for years – whether in summer or in the winter high mountains.

 0 comments